WWE Rumors: Roman Reigns Injures Security Guard, Preview Of ‘Fastlane’ Results?

 “Strowman is on a hot streak having taken out Big Show and Reigns in two weeks and he asked Mick Foley to bind The Big Dog so as to deny him the option of backing out from the contest at Fastlane.
 With things heating up, they both made their way through the crowd and had Reigns deliver a spear before security stepped in to try and stop the two giants.
 However, Strowman wasn’t going to let Reigns have the last laugh as he drove the latter so hard into the turnbuckle that it brought the ring down.
 As Strowman walked off, Reigns signed on the contract to make things absolutely official.”

-@WWERomanReigns signing the contract even after putting himself through hell got Braun like????????????????#FearTheGuy ????❤️ pic.twitter.com/cgmJq4fnvE
+@WWERomanReigns signing the contract even after putting himself through hell got Braun like????????????????#FearTheGuy????❤️ pic.twitter.com/cgmJq4fnvE

 — #NeverShutsUp (@RachMon_) February 28, 2017